aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsx-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to ODT via Java or Online App" h2="On Premise Java API for PowerPoint PPSX to ODT conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPSX to Word ODT.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPSX to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to ODT.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSX to Word ODT.
+This process involves two APIs, Aspose.Slides for Java and Aspose.Words for Java.
+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management that can be used to convert PPSX to HTML.
+Aspose.Words for Java is a feature-rich Word Processing API that can be used to convert the HTML to ODT.

+The conversion process is simple and straightforward.
+First, the PPSX file is converted to HTML using Aspose.Slides for Java.
+Then, the HTML is converted to ODT using Aspose.Words for Java.
+This two-step process ensures that the output ODT file is of the highest quality.

+Aspose.Total for Java is a powerful and reliable solution for automating the conversion of PowerPoint PPSX to Word ODT.
+It is easy to use and provides a fast and efficient way to convert documents.
+With Aspose.Total for Java, developers can quickly and easily convert PPSX to ODT with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}